Southease: Southease swing bridge

 Before bridges spanned the Ouse, the Stock Ferry, several hundred yards down stream of the current bridge, was the usual way of crossing.
-However, the Lower Ouse Improvement Act of 1791 required the ferry to be replaced with a bridge.
+However, the Lower Ouse Improvement Act 1791 (31 Geo.
+3. c.
+76) required the ferry to be replaced with a bridge.
 The bridge had to be substantial enough to allow cattle, people and vehicles to pass over while allowing ships to pass.
 The original bridge was a wooden cantilever bridge slightly to the north of the current one.
 The wooden bridge was demolished in 1879 when it was replaced by the current one.

 The current swing bridge was built in the 1880s and although the swing mechanism remains, it has not been opened since 1967.
 In September 2009 the bridge was granted Grade II listed building status.
 The bridge was closed from 8 June to 26 November 2010 and a scaffold bridge was put in place for walkers and cyclists while the original bridge structure was lifted into the adjacent Environment Agency yard, restored and then replaced.
 Other traffic had to take a detour for 10 km.
 The wrought iron parts of the bridge were strengthened as it had suffered corrosion and twisting of the supports.
 The turntable, deck and supporting timbers were replaced.